Yinghao-Li/MUBen/README.md

 ```bash
 PYTHONPATH="." python ./assist/results_get_metrics.py ./scripts/config_metrics.json
 ```
-Make sure the hyper-parameters in the configuration file are updated to your need.
+Make sure the hyper-parameters in the configuration file are updated to your needs.

 The metrics will be saved in the `./<result_folder>/RESULTS/<model_name>-<dataset_name>.csv` files.
 ~~Notice that these files already exist in the repo if you keep the default `--result_folder=./output` argument and you need to check whether it is updated to reveal your experiment results.~~